maheshshinde1634-png/devsync-saas/README/readme.md

 ---

-_Developed by [Your Name] as a demonstration of production-ready full-stack engineering._
+_Developed by Shinde Mahesh as a demonstration of production-ready full-stack engineering._